India gold premiums jump to 7-1/2-month high ahead of tax hike

 "A customer told me that because Ramadan did not coincide with the harvest period, that weakened the buying power during the festive period," she said.

-(Additional reporting by Vijaykumar Vedala in Bengaluru; Editing by Manolo Serapio Jr.)
+Additional reporting by Vijaykumar Vedala in Bengaluru; Editing by Manolo Serapio Jr.